Cady’s Sand Canyon Moss Agate is a variety of moss agate with a unique blended moss and plume pattern with red and orange as its dominant colors.

 Recently I received a parcel of Sand Canyon Moss agate from Martin Kramer, who has been prospecting that area for many years.
-He’s informed me that many of the roads inside the Cady’s have now been closed to the public, closing off many collection areas to rockhounds, but not before he came across a new variety of Moss agate from the Sand Canyon area.
-This moss agate has a unique blended moss and plume pattern tightly combined with red and orange as its predominant colors.
+He’s informed me that many of the roads inside the Cady’s have now been closed to the public.
+Many of the collection areas for rockhounds are now closed.
+Martin did come across a new variety of Moss agate from the Sand Canyon area before the area closed.

 Sometimes it might be best to buy slabs if you are concerned about the coloration or pattern.
-If you choose to buy rough, there’s no right or wrong angle at which to cut, but most Cady materials do run in seams and leave you with a flat top and bottom, which is quite helpful to clamp your vice down on to start cutting your slabs.
+If you choose to buy rough, there’s no right or wrong angle at which to cut, but most Cady materials do run in seams and leave you with a flat top and bottom.
+This is quite helpful to clamp your vice down on to start cutting your slabs.

 Many people enjoy the natural way the stone is and will cab as such, while others want a complete uniform surface on their cabs as a finished product.
 If that is the case, here is where you can stop and stabilize your material in a vacuum chamber, or if it’s just ever so slightly pitted, you can fill it with epoxy that is thinned out with a touch of acetone.

 Many times, by filling in natural vugs, pits, fractures, etc., it may not stand up to the cabbing process and may slightly undercut.
 This outcome is something to be aware of so that you can examine your cab around the 280 grit stage to see if it’s looking good or if you need to stop and add another layer of epoxy before moving forward.
 If any alterations to slabs or cabs are used, this should be disclaimed when selling the finished cabochon.

 Sand Canyon Moss agate is approximately a 6 on the Moh’s Scale and won’t generally break, but it will tend to chip on the outer back edges of the course 80 grit wheel when shaping out your preform cabochon.
 This result is not something to be overly cautious about, as it can be easily corrected as you sand and polish the back and girdle along the way.

 From that point, continue to your 280 soft resin diamond grit wheel and sand it down to where it’s starting to show a polish, and focus on making sure you don’t go any further if there are any remaining scratches.
 This is the point where you really need to dry it thoroughly, either with a towel, or my favorite, a can of air, and give it a quick blast.